danielpaul/RapidRails/README.md

 Other setup:

-- [ ] Contentful - setup webhook to production server for clearing cache. `https://<HOST>/contentful/webhook`.
-Setup HTTP auth - username is the space id and the password is set in our credentials file.
+- [ ] Contentful - setup webhook to production server for clearing cache. `https://<HOST>/contentful/webhook` with the secret token (Header as `Authorization:Bearer`) that is set in the credentials file.
 - [ ] Setup Rake tasks below on the scheduler addon

 # Rake Tasks

 - [ ] `rake active_storage:purge_unattached_blobs` to purge unattached file that are older than 2 days in active storage. - Run once a day.
 - [ ] `rake anonymize:users` to anonymize users data. - Run once a day.
 Important to delete user's data in our database.
 Give's time for them to change their mind before we delete their data.
+- [ ] `rake sitemap:refresh` to refresh sitemap. - Run once a day.

 ## TODO